- OS: Windows

 2. After you close the document, return to the List View page where you started.

-NOTE: Note that if you use the button at the top right, it will check in all closed documents as a background process.
+NOTE: If you use the button at the top right, it will check in all closed documents as a background process.

 NOTE: If you click the Check In button next to the document it will upload the document as a foreground process.
 Selecting the top right button will save you time.